COSC499-CAPSTONE-GROUP/Team-GitHub-Exercise-1/README.md

 #### The findMin method

 This method will take in an integer array as a parameter and will return the minimum value in the array.
-It will only work if the array contains only integer values.
+It will only work if the